maiyun/kebab/README.md

 ## Other demos

-You can download and view the home Code (back/sources/www/default/ctr/test.php) to see more examples.
+You can download and view the code (back/sources/www/default/ctr/test.ts) to see more examples.

 ## Changelog